 Social welfare agencies serving the interest of youth combined in several bodies of the Assembly to coordinate their work and undertake special projects.
 One such association, the Young Adult Council (YAC), was founded in 1948 as the coordinating organization for 28 national student and young worker organizations.
 Particularly concerned with youth in the 18-30 year age group, YAC sponsored a United States Assembly of Youth in 1953 at Ann Arbor, Michigan and also represented young adult organizations in the United States to the World Assembly of Youth (WAY).

 Several name changes later, the descriptors in this history are as apt today as they were in those early years.
-And from the original twelve members to the twenty-nine that comprised the National Social Welfare Assembly in 1945, the membership has grown to nearly seventy national organizations.
+And from the original twelve members to the twenty-nine that comprised the National Social Welfare Assembly in 1945, the membership has continued to grow and shift to meet the changing needs of the sector.
 Those organizations and their respective local service networks collectively touch or are touched by nearly every household in America—as consumers of services, donors or volunteers.
 They comprise a $32 billion sector that employs some 800,000 workers, operating from over 150,000 locations.

 The work of the National Assembly is accomplished primarily through the collective efforts of its members.
 Following are examples of the members’ collective efforts:

 - During the Depression, the members strategized and shared information on “retrenchment in a period of increasing welfare and relief requests; defense mobilization and its social repercussion; …and the social needs and problems created by massive relocation.”